cortinaluis/vue-google-map-sample/README.md

 ```

 ### 2-2.
-Markers and Overlay Layers
+Component Structures

+The main discussion here is about how we implement Google Map on Vue projects,
+and how we handle related features using d3.
+With this project, I chose **Markers** and **Overlay**.
+But, before we discuss about these features,
+let me explain how our Google Map is loaded.

-Here is how the template for `view/map` look like:
+Here is the template for `view/map` look like:

 ```
 <div id="map">